Curious George

-Curious George is a fictional monkey who is the title character of a series of popular children's picture books written by Margret and H. A. Rey and illustrated by Alan Shalleck.
+Curious George is a fictional monkey who is the title character of a series of popular children's picture books written and illustrated by Margret and H. A. Rey.
 Various media, including films and TV shows, have been based upon the original book series.

 George is described as "a good little monkey, and always very curious".
-Despite being referred to as a monkey throughout the series, he is depicted without a tail.
-In the first book, George is caught by "The Man in the Yellow Hat" and taken from Africa to America where the two live together.
-George and the Man in the Yellow Hat become friends and are shown going on adventures together.
+In the first book, George is caught by "The Man with the Yellow Hat" and taken from Africa to America where the two live together.
+George and the Man with the Yellow Hat become good friends.

 George's first appearance was as a monkey named "Fifi" in the book Cecily G. and the Nine Monkeys, which was first published in France during 1939 in the late years.
 The popularity of the character led the Reys to feature "George" in his own series.

+History

 Creation

 The original series was written by the husband-and-wife team of Hans Augusto (H. A.) Rey and Margret Rey.
-The Jewish couple fled Paris in June 1940, on bicycles they'd made themselves, carrying the Curious George manuscript with them.
+The Jewish couple fled Paris in June 1940, on bicycles they had made themselves, carrying the Curious George manuscript with them.
+They received visas in Bayonne, under instructions from Aristides de Sousa Mendes, the Portuguese consul in Bordeaux, which enabled them to escape France via Portugal.
 At first, only H. A. Rey was credited for the work in order to distinguish the Reys' books from the large number of children's books written by female authors.
 The first seven books were illustrated by H.A.
 Rey.
-Later, Alan J. Shalleck was credited for the illustrations and Hans Rey and Margret Rey for the writing.
+Later, Alan J. Shalleck was credited as an editor and Hans Rey and Margret Rey for the writing and illustrating.
 The Reys produced many other children's books, but the Curious George series was the most popular.
 Each book has been in continuous print since it was first published.